Stay Snatched

 Instant Pot potato salad in a white bowl with boiled eggs and sprinkled with paprika

-Southern Soul Food Potato Salad
+Southern Potato Salad Recipe

 Brandi Crawford

 Everyone will be begging you to bring this creamy, tangy Southern Soul Food Potato Salad to the next cookout.
 I grew up learning how to make potato salad in our Southern kitchen, it was serious business.
-This recipe is creamy, sweet, tangy, and seasoned with care—no bland bites here.
+This recipe is creamy, sweet, tangy, and seasoned with care, no bland bites here.
 It’s the kind of potato salad that shows up at every cookout and disappears fast.

-5 from 6 votes
+5 from 8 votes

 Print Recipe Pin Recipe